 By Zach Everett

-Submissions are now open for the 2016 MCAA Safety Advantage Awards.
+Submissions are now open for the 2017 MCAA Safety Advantage Awards, sponsored by Federated Insurance.

 Safety is overlooked by some contractors for several reasons: cost, time, resources, compounded focus on production, simple ignorance, or possibly many other things.
 Our goal is for the MCAA safety awards to help draw attention to the need and benefits of performing safely.

 The MCAA Safety AdvantageThe safety awards are just one part of a larger plan: The MCAA Safety Advantage program.
 There are mammoth benefits to working safely.
 From moral to money and from workers comp premiums to OSHA penalties.
 The MCAA safety awards program is being rolled out with the MCAA Safety Advantage Newsletter, the weekly safety meetings, the written safety program, the monthly safety forum webinars, and several other Safety Advantage benefits not to mention joining a network of safety professionals working in the masonry industry.
 All this is free to members of the MCAA.